tomluxton/productive-youtube/README.md

 ### Installing

-Pull the files of this github (except this read me).
+Pull the files of this github.
 Click load unpacked in the extensions tab and upload the files.
 This should get the extension running on your Chrome.

 ## Authors